danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 > Make sure the resource ARNs of your input- and output buckets are named correctly!

-After the Policy has been created, attach it to the `Elastic_Transcoder_Default_Role` role.
+After the Policy has been created, attach it to `Elastic_Transcoder_Default_Role`.

-#### 3. Setup a new Node.js project
+#### 4. Setup a Node.js project

-Create a new directory for the code:
+Create a new project named "audio-transcoder":

 ```shell
 mkdir audio-transcoder